 Thai Pork Dip with Tomato

-Thai Pork Dip with Tomato is a kind of dip that can be found all over South East Asia.
-It’s made with dried chilies, ground pork and tomatoes.
-This recipe is Thai and it is almost similar to Khmer Prohok Khtis, but the Thai use Kapi instead of Prohok and no coconut milk involve in this recipe.
+Thai Pork Dip with Tomato is a savory dip commonly enjoyed throughout Southeast Asia.
+This Thai variation closely resembles the Khmer Prohok Khtis, differing mainly in the use of Kapi instead of Prohok and the absence of coconut milk in the recipe.

 |1 cup of ground pork (8oz)|